Logo

 The year 2003 ushered M. Thommen toward an entirely new direction in her performance

-career as she joined the Kreuzberger gypsy band, Casino Gitano.
-As a 'Casino' she feels
+career as she joined the Kreuzberger gypsy band, Casino Gitano with whom she played

 2008: Assistance on the fire show of Eddie Egal and Sir Henry Hot in Thrash City,